-100 year old Anne Jane Smith recalls the 1916 Rising and her efforts to make her way home on Easter Monday.
+100 year old Anne Jane Smith recalls the 1916 Rising and her efforts to return home on Easter Monday.

 1916 - I remember that well.
 Very well

-Having spent the weekend in Old Bawn, Tallaght, Anne Jane Smith returned home on Easter Monday.
-While returning by bus to the city she recalls overhearing conversations with passengers talking about the Jacob's factory, where Ann Jane worked.
-Getting off the bus in Terenure to catch the Rathfarnham tram she soon learned that the tram would never come as the Rising took hold of the city streets.
+Getting off the bus in Terenure to catch the Rathfarnham tram she soon learned that the tram would never come as the Rising took hold of Dublin city streets.

-Heading home by foot she was met by her worried sister, who informed her of what was happening.
-At the time Anne Jane lived at the corner of Bishop Street and Bride Street, and ignoring her sister's advice, headed on home.
+Walking she was met by her worried sister, who informed her of what was happening.
+At the time Anne Jane lived at the corner of Bishop Street and Bride Street and ignoring her sister's advice, headed on home.

 I never heard a shot in my life until then.
 Neither did I know what a rebellion was.

 This episode of 'Newsbeat' was broadcast on 26 March 1971.
 The reporter is Frank Hall.